Before terminating

 conduit as needed and attach the conduit fitting to the Powerwall 3 AC wiring knockout.

-Run the AC power conductors and the
+Run the AC power conductors and

-Powerwall 3 AC
+wiring (see Powerwall 3 AC

 Wiring for an example of a service loop).